We’re saying ‘welcome back’ to partners who can now attend all antenatal scans.

 “We’re confident our appointment process and infection control measures are robust enough to welcome partners to all pre-birth scans.
 It’s an important part of the pregnancy experience and we’re all thrilled partners can be there to support our mums-to-be.”

 The Trust is reminding everyone that only one partner can attend the scans and during delivery, just one birth partner can be present on the delivery suite.

 Steph explained: “We have to maintain the one birth partner limit to ensure safe physical distancing throughout the labour.
 Our priority must be the safety of mum, baby, the partner and our colleagues.”

-Anyone displaying any symptoms of COVID-19 is asked to not join their partner for any scans or the delivery.
-All visitors to any hospital are required to wear a mask/face covering and comply with all infection control procedures.
+Anyone displaying any symptoms of COVID-19 is asked to not join their partner for any antenatal scans or the delivery.
+All visitors to any hospital must wear a mask/face covering and comply with all infection control procedures.